Name: Leo

 (rented from Carl for $12 per month).

 Irene began attending school there, but only for a few days!
 Within a week the school burned.
-One of his first jobs was hauling
+One of his first jobs was hauling bricks to

-bricks to clear the site for a new school.
-Irene began to go to school in the town library, while the
+clear the site for a new school.
+Irene

 About 1931

 he began to work for Elmer Lovett, walking from town out to the farm.
-He started out at $60 per month, but
+He started out at $60 per month, but the

-to $7.50 a week!
-Even this was not
+$7.50 a week!
+Even this was not full

-full time, and he shucked corn for John Byerly and others to fill in the gaps.
+time, and he shucked corn for John Byerly and others to fill in the gaps.

 After a year